Lack of Data Synergy in Your Manufacturing Process Could Affect Profitability

 Data is an invaluable asset, and generally more is better!
 But organizations are often lacking the tools necessary to process large data sets effectively.
 Many companies fall into what the industry calls “data paralysis,” where finance professionals end up with so much data they lose the capacity to deliver any meaningful results.
 Finance teams often enter the black hole of data, unable to discern any meaningful answers from the mass of information.
 So how can a company establish a process where their data is generated efficiently and accurately?
-It starts with gaining granular visibility into the data management process.
+It starts with gaining granular visibility into the data management process such as data center recycling.
 The article highlights a a list of questions (below) as a good starting point for establishing a solid data management processes.

 Questions to Consider when Developing a Data Management Strategy

 Source: Three Problems in Manufacturing that Impact Productivity and Profitability

 Whether a company carries too much or not enough inventory, issues involving managing inventory levels and processes can greatly impact profitability.
 Too much inventory means money lost on items not sold, excess time employees spend producing, storing and managing it, and added overhead costs.
 Not enough inventory can cause bigger problems in the long run from unfulfilled orders and lost repeat buyers.
 The article emphasizes one thing manufacturers must remember: “Never underestimate the influence inventory has over profitability.”